 - Access to external High Performance Computing facilities.

 - An after hours access card system, allowing students access to some laboratories after business hours.

 - An integrated data network across all campuses, with individual log ins for staff and students providing access to personal and shared storage space, both on the network and cloud based, and individual email accounts.

 - Student computer laboratories located across all campuses offering PC Windows based workstations and Apple Macintosh laboratories in selected locations.

 Set out below are the terms governing the use of these facilities.
 The University may revise these terms from time to time.

 These terms apply to all users and apply to use of all information technology services.
 Users will be required to sign or indicate their acceptance of the terms prior to obtaining access to information technology services systems.
 Regardless, use of any such facilities indicates acceptance of these terms.
-If unsure of the meaning of any of these terms, seek advice from the Service Desk prior to use – phone ext 9999.
+If unsure of the meaning of any of these terms, seek advice from the ITS Service Desk prior to use – phone 1800 333 864.

-The University provides access to standalone or networked personal computers, to multi-user computers and to other ITS resources accessible via the on-campus networks.
+The University provides access to standalone or networked personal computers, multi-user computers and to other ITS resources accessible via on-campus networks.